dylanwaynefoster/100-days-of-code/log.md

 **Today's Progress**: Added labels, text fields, and buttons to UI.
 I didn't add in any event handlers -- yet...

 **Thoughts**: Need to figure out BorderLayout vs. FlowLayout...I can't get new lines in FlowLayout.
 Everything is back-to-back

+### Day 3: January 6, 2017

+**Today's Progress**: Not much at all :-( ...
+I worked for over 2 hours and seriously jacked up my UI.
+I'm not uploading this to Github.

+**Thoughts**: Need to search the web to figure out how other people manage layouts in Java...the built in stuff is really not very good...